ybulach/pysshrp/README.md

 - `upstream_host`: **MANDATORY** the address of the upstream SSH server
 - `upstream_user`: set another login for the upstream server
 - `upstream_password`: set another password for the upstream server
+- `upstream_key`: path to an SSH private key to use to connect to the upstream server (must be created manually).
+The public part must be added in the upstream's `authorized_keys` file
 - `upstream_port`: the port of the upstream server
 - `upstream_root_path`: the base path for SFTP connections (client will not be able to go in a parent directory)